Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

 Motivational Meeting Themes

 When choosing a motivational theme for an upcoming meeting, ask yourself what your workplace needs now.
 What qualities and skills do your employees need to strengthen in themselves?
 Then choose a speaker and theme that conveys excitement, getting employees revved up to participate before they even get there.
-Here are three meeting themes that you can utilize with your team or at your company.
+Here are five meeting themes that you can utilize with your team or at your company.

 - High-Energy Leaders: What’s Their Secret?